 My name is Kelsey Bubier, and I am a sophomore from Denver, Colorado.
 I am majoring in Health Science Studies with a minor in Business Administration on the Pre-Med track.
 After graduating from Baylor in May of 2025, I hope to attend medical school to pursue a career as a Pediatrician or OB/GYN.
 I joined Dr. Ginty’s lab because I am fascinated by the intimate connection between biological processes and psychological phenomena.
 By examining this relationship, I hope to develop a more nuanced understanding of the human body in preparation for an occupation in the medical field.
 Outside of the lab, I am involved in Kappa Alpha Theta, Alpha Epsilon Delta, and Medical Service Organization.
 I also enjoy working out, traveling, and volunteering around the Waco community!

 My name is Diya D’Souza and I am from Austin, Texas.
 I am pursuing a B.S. in public health with honors on the Pre-Med track.
 I will graduate from Baylor in May of 2024 and I plan on attending medical school.
 Outside of the lab, I am involved in the ISSA, the Penland Activities Council, Alpha Chi Omega, as well as tutoring for Mathnasium.
 I am excited to be a part of this lab and am interested in how stress can affect health.

 My name is Jackson Hall and I am from Las Vegas, Nevada.
-I am a sophomore majoring in Biology, and I am a part of the BIC and Honors Program on the pre-med track.
+I am a Senior majoring in Biology, and I am a part of the BIC and Honors Program on the pre-med track.
 After graduating, I plan to attend medical school and become an emergency medicine physician!
 I became especially interested in Dr. Ginty’s lab as I am fascinated by the long-term effects of stress such as chronic disease or neurological disorders and wanted to study them myself.
 Outside of the lab, I am part of the Hillis Scholar Program, the Habitat for Humanity Chapter at Baylor, and tutor at Indian Springs Middle School.
-Some of my favorite stress relievers include watching movies, playing the guitar, and basketball.
+Some of my favorite stress relievers include watching movies, rock climbing, and basketball.